-Levied at a rate of 20% on the value of any property disposed of gratuitously as from 1 October 2001 (previously 25%) by a South African resident or domestic company, excluding donations exempt from the tax.
+Payable at a rate of 20% on the value of any property disposed of gratuitously by a South African resident (natural person, corporate entity or trust) excluding donations exempt from the tax.
 The tax is payable within three months of the donation taking effect.